 The BoG agreed that these were the main questions to be answered.

-Discussion

-On results that used VTM-11.0 as an anchor

 One participant commented the use of VTM-11.0 as an anchor would not affect the all-intra results.
 Additionally, it was commented that the random-access performance would not be affected for all-intra tools in this case.
 A second participant agreed with the above.

 After subsequent discussion (below), the group decided to remove the random-access results for proposals that used a VTM-11.0 anchor for reporting the summary results.